How to Stop USPS Mail Delivery

-USPS Hold Mail Service allows your local Post Office to stop mail delivery if you’re out of town or otherwise need to suspend home delivery for at least three days and for a maximum of 30 days.
-If you’re concerned about letters piling up in your home mailbox or shared mailroom in your absence, Hold Mail is a great option to consider.
+USPS Hold Mail® service allows your local Post Office to stop mail delivery if you’re out of town or otherwise need to suspend home delivery for at least three days and a maximum of 30 days.
+If you’re concerned about letters piling up in your home mailbox or shared mailroom in your absence, the USPS Hold Mail® service is a great option to consider.

 On the USPS website, fill out your information on the online form to learn if you can use this service.

-(Note: Hold Mail holds mail per address, not per individual, so be sure your family or housemates agree to the service.)
+Note: The Hold Mail® service holds mail per address, not per individual, so be sure your family or housemates agree to the service.
 You may also call 1-800-ASK-USPS, or visit your local Post Office.

 How long do you need your mail held by USPS?
-Be aware that Hold Mail isn’t intended for changes in residence, or for periods longer than 30 days.
-For longer-term temporary delivery, such as for a summer home or for a college student living at school, you’ll want to look into USPS Forward Mail Service or USPS Premium Forwarding Service.
+Be aware that the Hold Mail® service isn’t intended for changes in residence or for periods longer than 30 days.
+For longer-term temporary delivery, such as for a summer home or a college student living at school, you’ll want to look into USPS Forward Mail Service or USPS Premium Forwarding Service.
 If you’re permanently changing your residence, fill out a Change of Address form.

-Either pick up your held items directly from your local Post Office, or request that your postal carrier deliver the accumulated mail to your home after your Hold Mail end date.
-(Don’t forget your photo ID if you choose to pick up your mail at the Post Office, you’ll need to present it in order to have your held mail turned over to you.)
+Either pick up your held items directly from your local Post Office or request that your postal carrier deliver the accumulated mail to your home after your Hold Mail® service end date.
+Don’t forget your photo ID if you choose to pick up your mail at the Post Office.
+You’ll need to present it to have your held mail turned over to you.

 For example, if your End Hold date was October 4, regular operations will resume on October 5.

-Understand that deliverable held mail only applies to pieces that fit in your mail receptacle.
-For larger items and packages, or if the volume of held mail doesn’t fit in your mailbox on your requested re-delivery day, you’ll receive a notice to pick up the remainder directly from the Post Office.
+Understand that held mail only applies to pieces that fit in your mail receptacle.
+For larger items and packages, you’ll receive a notice to pick up the remainder directly from the Post Office.